 You can see that the profit is positive.
 It means that a company managed to cover the expenses and gain some profit.

-To put it simply, the measure presents one of the indicators entrepreneurs use to find out the profitability of their business, its general performance, and analyze the profitability of other alternatives they decided not to choose.
+Simply put, the measure presents one of the indicators entrepreneurs use to determine the profitability of their business, evaluate its general performance, and analyze the profitability of other alternatives they decided not to choose.

-- This article defines the term and provides readers with an example.
+- This article defines the term and provides an example.

-- In this article, readers can find the advantages and disadvantages of economic profit.
+- In this article, you can find the advantages and disadvantages of economic profit.

 - This article uncovers the difference between economic and accounting profit.